-Treatment for Bladder Cancer in Sarasota, FL
+Bladder Cancer Treatment in Sarasota, FL

 Bladder cancer is the fourth most common cancer in men.
 It’s estimated that about 59,000 men are diagnosed with bladder cancer each year, as of 2016.
 Unlike some other cancers that tend to be more genetically caused, like prostate cancer, bladder cancer can be preventable.
 However, if not treated early, bladder cancer can easily spread to lymph nodes of the pelvis, abdomen, or even the neck.
 If you believe you may have bladder cancer or have been diagnosed, contact Dr. Kaplon to schedule a consultation at his urology clinic in Sarasota.

 Risk Factors for Bladder Cancer